TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 - `vmlinuz`
 - `initrd.img`

-Some distros won't accept that.
-But we may be able to take advantage of [globbing](https://en.wikipedia.org/wiki/Glob_(programming) "Wikipedia page on globbing") ( fancy text manipulation magic ).
-For Kali what worked was to insert a wildcard character at then end, which looks like
-- `vmlinuz*`
-- `initrd.img*`

 You can optionally remove "quiet splash" in the `linux` command which will turn of the splash screen and show you the helpful system start up messages.
 Being able to see those messages may make your life easier and is recommended.